 The Role of Scales in A Turtle Body

-It is simple- the primary role of a scale is to protect the turtle body from outside attacks and make it more resilient against external influences.
+It is simple- the primary role of a scale is to protect the turtle’s body from outside attacks and make it more resilient against external influences.
 But you will be surprised to know how the scale does so.

 For instance, sea turtles are one of the largest turtles around the world, and their favorite prey is jellyfish.
 These aren’t any small jellyfish but one of the largest in the oceans.
-These jellyfish come with the string that can paralyze even a human.
+These jellyfish come with a string that can paralyze even a human.

-But due to scales on a sea turtle’s head, they remain entirely invincible from the jellyfish stings.
+But due to the scales on a sea turtle’s head, they remain entirely invincible from the jellyfish stings.
 Hence, the scales work as a helper for a sea turtle to prey.

 What Materials Do Make the Turtle Scale?